The REAL Costa RicaFind it Fast! Use Search

 Costa Rica has become a pretty popular place to come if you like to play poker, and more specifically, Texas Hold-em.
 There are some excellent international tournaments held here several times per year, and a nice selection of smaller tournaments every week.
 The larger tourneys draw a number of world class players.

 Blackjack is popular, but be aware that that 21, blackjack, or rummy here are pretty different with really crummy odds that heavily favor the house even if you play a perfect game.
-However, most folks really don't care and play for the fun and camaraderie.
+However, many folks really don't care and play for the fun and camaraderie.

 TOP